rikardwissing/raspberry-pi-xmy-full-node/README.md

 #### Sense HAT

-If you have a Sense HAT I have prepared a script that displays the Myriadcoin logo and flashes in different colors when a new block have been found.
+If you have a Sense HAT I have prepared a script that displays the Myriadcoin logo and flashes in different colors when a new block has been found.

 1. Get a Sense HAT (https://www.raspberrypi.org/products/sense-hat/)
 2. Run `sudo raspberry-pi-xmy-full-node-main/install-sense-hat`